-The program uses MDMS for discovery, so if you are using a switch that does not do MDMS, this program may not find your cameras.
-If this happens, look at the extras section at the end of this guide.
+The program uses mDNS for discovery, so if you are using a switch that does not support mDNS, this program may not find your cameras.
+If this happens, look at the Extras section at the end of this guide.

-Once you run the program, you should be able to change the “interface” option in the upper right of the search tab.
-This is letting you select the different NIC (network) ports on your computer.
-The program does always have some multicast addresses in the interface options as well.
-If you don’t know which option is your connection to the camera, please take a look at the extras section at the end of this guide to find your IP range, and then select the option that is that range.
+Once you run the program, you should be able to change the “interface” option in the upper right of the search tab, letting you select the different NIC (network) ports on your computer.
+The program does always have some multicast addresses in the interface options.
+If you don’t know which option is your connection to the camera, please take a look at the Extras section at the end of this guide to find your IP range, and then select the option that is that range.

-The next thing you would want to do is change your cameras IP address to be in the same range as your network.
+Change your camera's IP address to be in the same range as your network.
 The camera comes with a default static IP address of 192.168.100.88.
 You will need to update that to be in the same range as your network.
 This should be the first (3) sets of digits from the interface you are using the find the cameras.
 Our network is set up to be 192.168.111.xxx.
 We also have a different Subnet setup with the 192.168.108.xxx so both IP schemes show up with all our cameras on the network.

-The camera has numerous IR shortcuts built in to help with this process of finding your cmaeras IP address and getting it on the network.
+The camera has numerous IR shortcuts built in to help with this process of finding your camera's IP address and getting it on the network.

-Star (*) then Pound (#) then (4) – will show you the current IP configuration across the video output.
-So you can have the HDMI hooked up to a monitor, it will tell you the IP address the camera currently has.
+- Star (*) > Pound (#) > (4) – will show you the current IP configuration across the video output.
+Have the HDMI hooked up to a monitor to show you the camera's current IP address.

-Pound (#) then Star (*) then (4) – Will toggle the camera between DHCP and Static IP mode.
+- Pound (#) > Star (*) > (4) Will place the camera into DHCP mode.
 If you know that this camera is hooked to a DHCP router, you can do this to have the camera finds its won DHCP address.
-The shortcut above this can then tell you what that IP address is.
+This shortcut will show you the IP address.
 The camera will reboot after receiving this command.

 You should now be able to set your cameras IP address to one in the range of your network.
-You should be able to leave the subnet mask alone unless there is a reason for you to change it.
-The Gateway should be the same as the IP address you used, but .1 instead of the last set of digits in your IP address.
+Leave the subnet mask alone unless there is a reason for you to change it.
+The Gateway should be the same as the IP address you used, but ".1" instead of the last set of digits in your IP address.
 So, in my example above, 192.168.111.92 IP address should have 192.168.111.1 as the gateway.

 1. Discovering your Network IP range (WINDOWS).

-NOTE: Changing your IP address without talking to your network admin could lead to conflicts with your network.
-If you change your address to one that is already is use it will cause communication problems.
+PLEASE NOTE: Changing your IP address without talking to your network admin could lead to conflicts with your network.
+If you change your address to one that is already in use it will cause communication problems.

 If you need to discover the IP address range of your network you can do so by using command prompt for Windows or Terminal for Macs.

-To do this on a PC, you would type “CMD” into your search bar in the Windows menu.
-You should see a black box pop up with the ability to type in the box.
+To do this on a PC, type “CMD” into your search bar in the Windows menu.
+A black box will open.
+This is the Command Prompt window.

-If you type “ipconfig” and hit “Enter” on your keyboard you will see a bunch of information pop up in your command prompt.
+Type “ipconfig” and hit “Enter” on your keyboard you will IP information in your command prompt window.

 This information is all the various ways your computer has to connect to a network.
-There is usually a Local area connection one, and then a Wireless one, but sometimes bluetooth or other ethernet ones.
-You should be using the ethernet one, or local area connection.
-In my example below, I only have a wireless network connection, and a wired one, and they both have the same IP scheme.
+There is a Local area connection section, and a Wireless section, as well as a Bluetooth or other ethernet section .
+You should use the ethernet one, or local area connection.
+In my example below, I only have a wireless network and a wired connection and they both have the same IP scheme.

 2. Discovering your Network IP range (MAC)

-So the IP range of my network, according to my MAC is 192.168.111.xxx, you can use this to figure out the IP range in which your camera needs to be set.
+In the example below, the IP range of my network, is 192.168.111.xxx, you can use this to figure out the IP range in which your camera needs to be set.

 3. What do I do if the Upgrade tool cannot find my cameras?

 You can try and use DHCP mode.
-If the router in the network has been set up for DHCP you can use the IR shortcut listed above to set the camera to be in DHCP mode, and then use the shortcut to see the current IP address, and you should be good.
+If the router in the network has been set up for DHCP you can use the IR shortcut listed above to set the camera to be in DHCP mode, and use the shortcut to see the current IP address.

 The other option would be to set up your computers static IP address to be within range of the default IP address on the camera.
-The camera ships with an IP address of 192.168.100.88 (ptz cam) or 192.168.100.99 (zcam).
+The camera ships with an IP address of 192.168.100.88 (PTZOptics cam) or 192.168.100.99 (ZCam).
 Using the IR shortcuts listed previously in this guide, you can reset the camera back to default, then follow the linked guides to set the static IP of your computer to be in the same range (192.168.100.89 is a good one).
 You can then get into your camera by typing the IP address into a browser and going to the network tab.
-Here, you can set whatever IP address you wish for the camera, click apply, and then go to the system tab and reboot.
-Now, be sure to go back to your network settings and change the IP address of your computer back to what it was previously.
+Here, you can set whatever IP address you wish for the camera, click Apply, and then go to the system tab and reboot.
+Now go back to your network settings and change the IP address of your computer to what it was previously.

 Setting static IP address for a PC in windows. -